PatilShreyas/EasyUpiPayment-Android/docs/pages/finish.md

 If you like it then consider [giving a 🌟 on GitHub](https://github.com/PatilShreyas/EasyUpiPayment-Android/) and show your love and support.

-If you're facing any issues with this library then you can raise issue on Github.
+If you're facing any issues with this library then you can raise an issue on Github.

 ## Contributing